TheJacksonLaboratory/archive_crawler/README.md

 # archive_crawler
 Crawl the archive, create standardized metadata from existing documents, and ingest it into MongoDB.

+## Description
+Given a root archive directory, the crawler will seek all sub-directories containing potential metadata (json files).
+It will use the [meta_mapper](https://github.com/TheJacksonLaboratory/meta_mapper) to map the contents of these files into a standardized format, as well as the[system_groups_finder](https://github.com/TheJacksonLaboratory/system_groups_finder) to establish ownership, I.e.
 ## Setup / Run Environment

 The archive crawler requires that three other JAX github repositories be installed in a virtual environment that uses python 3.6+.
 These are the [system_groups_finder](https://github.com/TheJacksonLaboratory/system_groups_finder), the [meta_mapper](https://github.com/TheJacksonLaboratory/meta_mapper), and the [metadata_mongo_ingester](https://github.com/TheJacksonLaboratory/metadata_mongo_ingester).
 On most of our servers, you can do this with the following commands: